sebastiansutter/techguides/pages/sfdemo/sfdemo_step1.md

 2. If the environment comes up suspended, click on the **Resume** button to resume the VM.

 3. Click on the VM Box to open a remote desktop window to the VM.
-Once you are in, a Readme.txt will pop up on the desktop.
-Be sure to read the instructions closely, as it will provide critical information for the smooth running of your demo.
+Once you are in, a the browser will open that will have information about your demo environment.
+Be sure to read the instructions closely.

 4. Proceed to the next section for the demo script.
 [Step 2](sfdemo_step2.html)